 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 Jim Gilbert loved the outdoors.
 He was an avid fisherman and hunter.
 He was a tobacco farmer and took great pride in every year's crop.
 He spent years coaching softball and basketball.
 He was a husband, a brother, a grandpa, an uncle, a devoted father to three girls, and a wonderful friend.

 Team Gilbert has participated in Bridge to Bridge for the last 3 years.
-We are so thankful for the help provided by The Danville Cancer Association and we are so honored to be able to walk/run in Jim's memory.
+We are so thankful for the help provided by Danville-Pittsylvania Cancer and we are so honored to be able to walk/run in Jim's memory.

-“You beat caner by how you live, why you live, and in the manner in which you live.” --Stuart Scott
+“You beat cancer by how you live, why you live, and in the manner in which you live.” --Stuart Scott